Things New Mothers Need for Themselves

 This post contains affiliate links, which means if you make a purchase through my links, I may receive a small commission at no extra cost to you.

-1. What Mom Needs: The Nesting Pillow by Blessed Nest.
+1. What New Moms Need for Themselves: The Nesting Pillow by Blessed Nest.

 Y’all, these things aren’t cheap, but hands down it was one of the best purchases I made.
 I use them so often that I ended up getting two of them (one for the bed and one for the rest of the house) and in the years since I had my daughter I don’t think I’ve gone more than a few days without using them for something.